EliasDH-com/Documentation/Documentation/Kubernetes/Install-Longhorn.md

 ## 🖖Introduction

+This guide will help you install Longhorn on a Kubernetes cluster.
+Longhorn is a distributed block storage system for Kubernetes.
+It is built using containers and microservices.
+Longhorn creates a dedicated storage controller for each block device volume and synchronously replicates the volume across multiple replicas stored on multiple nodes.
+The storage controller and replicas are themselves orchestrated using Kubernetes.
+Longhorn is lightweight, reliable, and easy to use.

 ## ✨Steps

 ### 👉Step 1: Set up environment

-- Update and upgrade the system
+- Update and upgrade the system.
 ```bash
 sudo apt-get update && sudo apt-get upgrade -y
 ```

-- Test if the system is ready for Longhorn
+- Test if the system is ready for Longhorn.
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/longhorn/longhorn/refs/tags/v1.7.2/scripts/environment_check.sh)
 ```